Contents

 So simple, so good.
 But now there's the problem with the drones that don't yet have such a licence plate - our beloved existing drones.
 In addition to the weight limit, a few other requirements such as remote identification and geosensitisation systems must be on board for a C-class classification.
 We will not go into these in detail here, as they are only of interest to manufacturers.
 We just want to make one more point: Just because an existing drone weighs less than 4 kg does not mean that it can be recertified for class C2!
 However, the major manufacturers are doing their utmost to achieve post-certification.
 So owners of DJI drones have relatively little to worry about.
 Do you want to be up to date?
 We regularly inform you on our YouTube channel about the possibilities and process of post-certification.
 Subscribe now!

 So now you know what you need the small and/or large EU drone licence for.
-Let's take a final look at the requirements to be met in the individual tests and - more importantly - where you can obtain the EU drone pilot licences.
+So let's take a final look at the requirements to be met in the individual examinations and - more importantly - where you can obtain the EU drone pilot licences.

 For light drones and meadow flyers: the small EU drone licence